| East L.A.

 the sound of the rig.
 Phil and I shared the lead guitar

 duties and all went very well.
 We rocked!
-We were

-followed by Kingsize Taylor & the Dominoes, who also rocked.
+followed by Kingsize Taylor & the Dominoes.

 They did a set of classic rock & roll including "Slow